 First, I’m extremely upset over this topic.
 Why?
 Because in all of my childhood and adult life I had been lead to believe that men dominated the sciences, math, and everything interesting and exciting in life (at least in my opinion).
 As a woman, I have almost learned to get used to that.
 Almost.

-Then this book comes out, and offers an amazing true history of several black women who not only persevered and overcame, but excelled in their contributions, despite their oppression.
+Then this book comes out, and offers an amazing true history of several black women who not only persevered and overcame, but excelled in their contributions, despite their oppression, and it is thanks to their astounding contributions that our astronauts not only made it out of the earth’s atmosphere, but returned safely back to walk on earth again.
 That is not a story that everyone can say they have experienced.

 I must admit, I tried to imagine their struggles, and put myself in their shoes.
 These amazing women, who not only had to make difficult choices but live with those choices, had to choose between family and career, between a familiar life or separate segregated bathrooms.
 Indeed, life’s choices are never easy, but some people rise to the occasion and others fall the wayside.
 These amazing women clearly did the former.